chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 ### Staking

 At any given time, some validators will be stakers, and some will not.
 Stakers deposit funds that are held by the Mantle Layer 1 contracts and will be confiscated if the staker loses a challenge.
-Nitro chains accept stakes in ETH.
+Mantle chains accept stakes in ETH.

 A single stake can cover a chain of RBlocks.
 Every staker is staked on the latest confirmed RBlock; and if you’re staked on an RBlock, you can also stake on one successor of that RBlock.
 So you might be staked on a sequence of RBlocks that represent a single coherent claim about the correct history of the chain.
 A single stake suffices to commit you to that sequence of RBlocks.

 In order to create a new RBlock, you must be a staker, and you must already be staked on the predecessor of the new RBlock you’re creating.
 The stake requirement for RBlock creation ensures that anyone who creates a new RBlock has something to lose if that RBlock is eventually rejected.

 The protocol keeps track of the current required stake amount.
-Normally this will equal the base stake amount, which is a parameter of the Nitro chain.
+Normally this will equal the base stake amount, which is a parameter of the Mantle chain.
 But if the chain has been slow to make progress lately, the required stake will increase, as described in more detail below.

 The rules for staking are as follows: